nios-students/docs/wiki/pr.md

 - What are the marks viva,flie etc?

-Note: File submission, viva, and activities/answering the paper come under the SA/Practical exam except for FA.
-"PR." is the maximum of practical.
-“Seb Code” is the sebject code.
-The marks for submitting file comes under FA marks.

 ***Table breaking down practical (12th Sr.Sec);***

 | Sr.No | Seb Code                                           | Pr. | FA | SA | File | Viva | Activities/Answering the Paper | Passing Marks |